-(c) Unsquadded Individual Match- A match in which the competitor is not assigned a definite relay or target.
-The competitor reports to the official registration area within the time limits specified on the official posting board and is then assigned to a target and a relay in which to fire.
-For the National Finals event(s), report times will be listed on the official Draw Posting Board prior to the event.
+(c) Unsquadded Individual Match- A match in which the competitor is not assigned a definite relay or target by the Statistical Office.
+The competitor reports to the Range Officer within the time limits specified in the program and is then assigned to a target and a relay in which to fire.